DoubleU-ANG/CASA0018-DL4SN/README.md

 ## Introduction
 This project aims to develop a home window assistant based on gesture recognition, allowing users to interact with windows in their house using natural movements and gestures instead of  physical contact or input methods provided by traditional home assistant like keyboards or touchscreens.
 This project deploys deep learning model on a ‘magic wand’ to make it recognize users’ gestures, and open and close window according to those gestures.

-This magic wand detects users’ gestures via fusion sensor group (Accelerometer, Gyroscope and Magnetometer) on Arduino nano, and processes and analyzes the motion pattern to turn it into command to control window to open and close.
+This magic wand detects users’ gestures via inertial sensor group (Accelerometer, Gyroscope and Magnetometer) on Arduino nano, and processes and analyzes the motion pattern to turn it into command to control window to open and close.

 ### Inspiration
 #### The weather of London